apollographql/apollo-client/.api-reports/api-report-react.md

 interface MutationBaseOptions<TData = any, TVariables = OperationVariables, TContext = Context, TCache extends ApolloCache<any> = ApolloCache<any>> {
     awaitRefetchQueries?: boolean;
     context?: TContext;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ErrorPolicy" errorPolicy?: ErrorPolicy;
+    errorPolicy?: ErrorPolicy;
     // Warning: (ae-forgotten-export) The symbol "OnQueryUpdated" needs to be exported by the entry point index.d.ts onQueryUpdated?: OnQueryUpdated<any>;